schomber/SpotFinder/README.md

 ## Design
 ### ProtoType
 We first created a draft version with the help of bootstrap studio, which was later updated to the productive version.
-Check the demo for a complete experience of the User Interface
+Check the demo for a full experience of the User Interface
 #### User Management (basics)
 ![](design//register.jpg)
 ![](design//list_User.jpg)
-## Business Logic
+### Business Logic
 The business logic is straight forward and similiar to the WE-CRM.
-The RoleServiceImpl is special, as we do not wanted to implement a full Role Service where multiple Roles exist.
+The RoleServiceImpl is special, as we didn't want to implement a full role service with multiple roles.
-Only one role should exist for the program (Admins).
+Only one role is required for this simple 1st version of the program (Admins).
 This role can be created by the first login of the first customer.
+This
-This Customer has the ability to initially elevate himself to an Admin (1st Admin of Application after Deployment).
+Customer has the ability to initially elevate himself to an Admin (1st Admin of Application after Deployment).

-This  purpose of the function is to check initially (first ever user of application edits his profile)
+The  purpose of this function is to check initially if any role (id) exists (Use Case: First ever user of application edits his own profile)
 ![](design//elevate.jpg)

-If a Role (id) exists
 ```
     public function checkAdminRoleCreated() {
         $roleDAO = new RoleDAO();